By Scott Blodgett

 - Leverage in-market shopper data to strengthen audience targeting across all channels and platforms.

 - Segment audience-based website activity and serve them relevant content.
-Actively browsing inventory, looking at service schedulers, and engaging with digital retailing tools are all indicators of different stages of the buying lifecycle.
+Actively browsing inventory, looking at service schedulers, and engaging with digital retailing tools are all indicators of different stages of the buying lifecycle for your automobile leads.

 - Promote inventory using creative that matches the shopper’s interests.
 Dynamic inventory ads are available today.